Tree species classification at the pixel-level using deep learning and multispectral time series in an imbalanced context

 4.1 Classifier comparison and main results↩︎

 The CV results (F1, OA and BA) obtained with the different tested configurations are displayed in 3.
 Overall, it is clear that the DL approaches largely outperform the RF algorithm, especially in terms of F1 and BA, which means that the RF algorithm struggles to correctly classify the underrepresented classes.
-Moreover, all DL models can achieve very close classification metrics, regardless of the strategy used to deal with unbalanced data.
+Moreover, all DL models can achieve very close classification metrics, regardless of the strategy used to deal with imbalanced data.
 The MLP provides the best F1 score (0.81) without needing any strategy to deal with imbalanced data.
+Finally, note that the best BA (0.83) is obtained using LTAE with SMOTE (0.82 is obtained using MLP with SMOTE), which means that the recall of minority classes is higher on average.

 Table 3: F1, OA and BA obtained for different classification configurations after 10-fold cross-validation.
 The 95% confidence interval is in parentheses.
 Best values are in bold.